Today we’re diving into how to foam roll and make your own foam roller.

 Step 4: Once the pipe is completely covered with your desired amount of liner continue applying pressure and rolling it on the ground so to make sure that it is securely stuck to the pipe.

-If you’re already foam rolling awesome, keep at it!!
+If you’re already foam rolling awesome, keep at it.
 If you’re trying to build the habit start small.
 Just shoot for a minute a day until you find yourself doing it consistently.
 Remember, consistency over intensity at first.
+Here are a few ways to get started.
+Refresh your browser if you don’t see a video.